Case Study · Indigenous Records Research

 Open Research Questions

 What is the kinship between Geneviève Abitakijikokwe and Marie Josette Abitakijikokwe?
-Where and when did Geneviève die — her last confirmed record is 1805, but no burial has been found?
-Is Marie Jeanne the daughter of Kitchiwabisi (confirmed by both Cadieux and the original register) or is Paquin’s fiche in error when it places her among Bernard’s children?
-What does the Kizikwe / Kijikokwe / Nizik8e name mean, and why did some priests use it instead of Abitakijikokwe?
+What does the Kizikwe / Kijikokwe / Nizik8e / Ninzikwe name mean, and why did some priests use it instead of Abitakijikokwe?
+Is Marie Jeanne confirmed as daughter of Kitchiwabisi, or is Paquin’s fiche in error when it places her among Bernard’s children?
 And what does the full Kakigik- / Kakijik- kin network reveal about Geneviève’s family — the godparents at her son’s baptism are connected to the family whose child she godmothered in 1786.
-The next archival search is concrete: Volume 1 of the Oka registers (1721–1777) exists as individual acts and has not yet been searched — if Geneviève was born in the early 1750s as the evidence suggests, her own baptism record may be there.
+The next archival search is concrete: Volume 1 of the Oka registers (1721–1777) exists as individual acts and has not yet been searched — if Geneviève was born c.
+1752 as her burial age of 72 indicates, her own baptism record may be there.
+Note: Q-5 (Geneviève’s death date) is now resolved — she died February 23, 1824, at Oka, aged 72, and was buried February 25 under the name Ninzikwe.

 Full Methodology →